How microcredentials accelerates career upskilling in 2020

 True to their name, microcredentials are bite-sized courses where users can pick and choose specific skills they want to learn.

-These are equivalent to fully-fledged degrees provided by universities in terms of accreditation and value but they take half the amount of time to complete.
-You won’t need three whole years to complete a microcredential course.
+These are equivalent to fully-fledged degrees provided by universities in terms of accreditation and value but they take half the amount of time to complete, so you won’t need to take three whole years to complete a microcredential course.

 Microcredentials offer the same learning outcomes as a regular on-site qualification you would gain at a university.